Understanding Your Semen Analysis Results

 During a semen analysis, a trained embryologist examines a tiny drop of your semen under a microscope — less than 1% of your total sample.
 If no sperm are visible in this initial examination, the sample undergoes centrifugation.
 This process discards the liquid portion and concentrates any cellular material present.
 The embryologist then examines a small drop of this concentrated sample before declaring it "azoospermic — no sperm seen."

-Because only a tiny fraction of the sample is ever examined, "no sperm seen" doesn't necessarily mean zero sperm exist — a critical detail most patients are never told.
-Extended sperm searches exist precisely because of this limitation, and can find rare sperm in 10–40% of men previously diagnosed as azoospermic.
+Because only a tiny fraction of the sample is ever examined, "no sperm seen" doesn't necessarily mean zero sperm exist.
+This is a detail many patients are never told.
+Extended sperm searches exist precisely because of this limitation, and can find rare sperm in 10 to 40% of men previously diagnosed as azoospermic.

 What This Means for You